-Categories provide a helpful way to group related blog posts together, and to quickly tell readers what a post is about, they also make it easier for people to find your content.
+Categories provide a helpful way to group related blog posts together and quickly tell readers what a post is about.
+They also make it easier for people to find your content.

 Categories can be displayed at the bottom of posts, below the post preview on your blog landing page, and in the blog sidebar dropdown.
-You can assign multiple categories per post (you must assign at least one).
+You can assign multiple categories per post, but you must assign at least one.

 Click the Most Used tab at the top of the module to select from your already created categories that you use the most.
 If you would like to add a new category to your blog and associate it with the post, click + Add New Category.